 - To help your children avoid being hit by a car, make sure to always walk on sidewalks and crosswalks.

-- Also, remind your kids that they MUST look both ways before they cross the street. nd to be mindful of traffic signals, and oncoming cars/bikes.
+- Also, remind your kids that they MUST look both ways before they cross the street.
+They also need to be mindful of traffic signals, and oncoming cars/bikes.

 - If your young children are old enough to trick-or-treat without an adult, make sure you know their route around the neighborhood.
 Set a curfew with them so they know when to be home.